-Confession Chapter 23: Of the Civil Magistrate
+Confession Chapter 26: Of the Communion of the Saints

 1. God, the supreme Lord and King of all the world, hath ordained civil magistrates, to be, under him, over the people, for his own glory, and the public good: